julienmuchinya/SWE-3313-fall-2025-team-11/implementation/README.md

     [SQLite](https://www.sqlite.org/download.html)

 ## Data Storage Setup
+The database should load right in, however if it does not you will need to delete the database and reload the database [here](source/artstore.db)

 ## How to Start & Login
 Regular user and admin are toggle buttons so first select whether you want to login as a regular user or admin.